pagekit/docs/links.md

 </script>
 ```

-The HTML with the input text field is straight-forward.
+The HTML with the input text field is pretty straight-forward.
 The JavaScript is a bit
 more complex.
 As you can see, we register a link defined by our route (`@route`
 will be rendered to be `@hello/greet/name` by razr).